Buying Property in Antibes

 Historically, areas such as the Cote d'Azur and the Dordogne were popular with those looking to step on to the French property ladder.
 Now people are buying all over the French continent depending on their individual requirements.
-Whereas people may have traditionally purchased holiday homes, overseas retirement havens or sound investments in France, it is not so unusual to find the once career hungry individuals who have had enough of the city lifestyle opting for ‘the good life’ and buying perhaps a charming rustic chalet in a bustling French ski resort or running it as a successful business on the south coast of France.
-There are also some who are fortunate to run a web-based business that is not location-dependent so that they can experience the benefits of living and working in France.
+Whereas people may have traditionally purchased holiday homes, overseas retirement havens or 'sound investments' in France, it is not so unusual to find the once career hungry individuals who have had enough of the city lifestyle opting for ‘the good life’ and buying perhaps a charming rustic chalet in a bustling French ski resort or running a successful business on the south coast of France.
+There are also some who are fortunate to run a business that is not location-dependent, so that they can experience the benefits of living and working in France.

 Start buying property